 The Administrative Console provides a monitoring and management interface to Fix8Pro in realtime.
 Functions include licence management, active session monitoring and control (sequence resets, logon/logoff, etc), log viewing and searching, statistics and configuration management.
 UFE also offers a message based admininstration and control.

 Will scale to suit your needs

 Sessions can be quickly configured as dropcopy sessions.
 Sessions can also act as router targets to consolidate FIX traffic or split traffic into multiple downstream targets.
 Dropcopy and router sessions are very easy to manage with UFE.

 Currently ZeroMQ and other middleware can be plugged in.

 Interfaces can be up in days not months.

 Symbol, field, value transformations can be specifed in simple rules.
 For example, prefix all symbols inbound; modify or translate ClOrdID inbound and outbound; transform decimals to float.
 Complex behaviours and customizations can be supplied in external plugins, providing complete control over messages and fields.

 Apply your own permissioning to available services to your backend or clients

 Single Heap Allocation (SHA) provides an optimized heap friendly memory strategy delivering very high performance.
-Using Message Based Allocation, this approach reduces heap stress and fragmentation and preserves the CPU cache improving data locality and reducing cache evictions.
+Using Message Based Allocation, SHA reduces heap stress, fragmentation and preserves the CPU cache by improving data locality and reducing cache evictions.